Dev-Dominic/FlutterLinuxSetup/README.md

 3. Appends path of the flutter and android sdk into .bashrc in home user folder
 4. Runs "flutter doctor -v"

+## Issues

+- Downloading files from the android and flutter website doesn't take the most up-to-date packages.
+- The packages to required for android studio have to be installed manually after initial setup.
+(Need to find a way to reload .bashrc file)
+- Use of os functions along with subprocess funciton.
+(Need to refactor code to use only subprocess)
+- Need to make changes to make more readable code.